Click on the links below to learn more about BEECNs, find a site near you, and get prepared for an earthquake.

 BEECNs are easily located under a clearly marked red and white tent.
 At these sites, you’ll see pre-designated City employees, Neighborhood Emergency Team (NET) members or other volunteers operating emergency radio equipment.
 There are 48 locations throughout Portland.
 The list of BEECNs may be added to or changed over time.

 The Portland Bureau of Emergency Management (PBEM) hopes to have BEECNs up and running within 24 hours of a major earthquake.
 The reality is that some sites will be activated before that, and others may take longer to establish depending on the damage caused by the quake.

 BEECNs are primarily intended for communication purposes—requesting emergency assistance and reporting severe damage.
 But BEECNs will have information about where people can go to find food, water, shelter and other supplies.
 They are places for the public to go after a major earthquake to call for help.

 BEECN Informational Sessions & Training

-- Everyone is invited to attend an upcoming online, 90-minute trainings:
+- Everyone is invited to attend a free, online, 90-minute training: